-- 4.3.3.1 Section 7 of the NPPF stated that design is key to the concept of Sustainable Development and should contribute to making places better for people.
+- 4.3.3.1 Section 12 of the NPPF stated that design is key to the concept of Sustainable Development and should contribute to making places better for people.
 Whilst the Core Strategy Policy EN3: Design Quality sets out the requirement for high quality design within the District, it is considered necessary to include a general design policy which will apply to both the allocations and general windfall development that comes forward during the plan period.
 This seeks development to have regard to the general character of the village as set out in the evidence base to the CNDP and incorporate the recommendations of that report in managing change within the village.
 Furthermore, it is equally important to ensure development places great importance on protecting the current levels of amenity for existing properties and treat this as an important factor when designing new development.
-A good standard of amenity for future occupiers should be secured, having regard to adjoining land uses and the intended use of the development. - 4.3.3.2 New development should allow for climate change and the need for housing to be flexible and adaptable for a range of occupiers.
-New development should meet the minimum
+A good standard of amenity for future occupiers should be secured, having regard to adjoining land uses and the intended use of the development. - 4.3.3.2 New development should allow for climate change and reference Policy CC3 Renewables and Policy CE6 Dark Skies.
+It should be flexible and adaptable for a range of

-- national space standards and Building for Life 12 standards and is encouraged to provide adaptable floor-space by meeting M4(2) of the Building Regulations, as proposed by the emerging Rother DaSA policy on Accessible and Adaptable Homes .
-This approach to housing standards is key due to the ageing population with 22% of the population being over 65 and 31% between 45-64yrs (Census, 2011) and thus it is imperative that the new housing is adaptable for future needs and to ensure any new homes are suitable for a diverse range of people.
+- occupiers.
+New development should meet the minimum national space standards and Building for a Healthy Life standards (or subsequent) and is encouraged to provide adaptable floor-space by meeting M4(2) of the Building Regulations, as set out in the Rother DaSA policy on Accessible and Adaptable Homes.
+This approach to housing standards is key due to the ageing population with 22% of the population being over 65 and 31% between 45-64vrs (Census, 2011) and thus it is imperative that the new housing is adaptable for future needs and to ensure any new homes are suitable for a diverse range of people.
+Census data from 2021 for the wider area shows an increased percentage of the population being over 65.
 In terms of viability, the evidence base for the DaSA suggests the additional cost of building to M4(2) is £521 (three bedroom home) and thus having regard to the market values in the area, it is considered this is an appropriate approach to future proofing the housing stock for the Parish. - 4.3.3.3 Section 8 of the NPPF also seeks to encourage access to outside space and therefore it is an important part of design that outside space provides opportunity for amenity purposes and that development provides opportunity for recreation.
-These spaces are also invaluable from a landscape and design perspective and thus should be viewed as an integral part of the design approach.
+These spaces are also invaluable from a

-4.3.3.4 The policy will also require design of development to secure good standards of amenity and to protect existing and future occupiers from pollution and amenity impacts.
+- landscape and design perspective and thus should be viewed as an integral part of the design approach. - 4.3.3.4 The policy will also require design of development to secure good standards of amenity and to protect existing and future occupiers from pollution and amenity impacts.